 - For topping, in a small bowl, cream butter and sugar until light and fluffy.
 Beat in egg and oil.
 Combine the oats, flour, nuts, cocoa, baking powder and spices; gradually add to creamed mixture and mix well.
 Fold in candied peels.

-- Drop a rounded tablespoonful of topping on each cookie; gently press down.
+- Drop a rounded tablespoonful of topping onto each cookie; gently press down.
 Place 2 in. apart on ungreased baking sheets.
 Bake at 325° until set, 13-16 minutes.
 Remove from pans to wire racks to cool.

 - In a microwave-safe bowl, melt chocolate and butter; stir until smooth.
 Dip each cookie halfway in chocolate; allow excess to drip off.
 Place on waxed paper; let stand until set.
 Store in airtight containers.
-Yield: about 1-1/2 dozen.